 The complimentary bathroom products are by REN, a skincare brand I adore and was super excited to see in a hotel bathroom.
 In a cupboard just next to the bathroom is a small rail, robes, and a safe.

-The bathroom was super fun and quirky, although if you need a wee in the middle of the night you do need to hope you can navigate the stair gate and the stairs ok in your sleepy state.
+The bathroom are the Rookery hotel was super fun and quirky, although if you need a wee in the middle of the night you do need to hope you can navigate the stair gate and the stairs ok in your sleepy state.

 All in all a fun, quirky and comfortable hotel stay.
 It’s not one of those with accessibility needs and given the age of the property I doubt there is much they can do to make amendments to the hotel.

-Other features in the hotel include another public ‘living room’ space which operates an honesty bar and plus a small courtyard area at the back.
+Other features of the hotel include another public ‘living room’ space which operates an honesty bar and plus a small courtyard area at the back.

 However, as I was working, and a Londoner myself I chose to check out and hotfoot it down to the local Wetherspoons for a fry up before work.
 Clerkenwell is home to loads of foodie places so you will be spoilt for choice on where to eat out.